uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/running_dvmdostem.rst

 without re-compiling.
 But this flexibility results in **lots** of parameters, and managing them can be cumbersome.

-``dvmdostem`` ingests parameters that are stored in a custom space delimited, fixed width text format.
+``dvmdostem`` ingests parameters that are stored in a custom, space delimited, fixed width text format.
 The format is a compromise that allows:

  * Storing parameters for multiple Community Types (CMTs) in one file.